DNA Structure and Function

 The coding strand has the same genetic code as the mRNA, except in RNA, the nitrogenous base thymine is replaced by uracil.
 The sequences of the DNA nucleotides determine the sequence of the RNA nucleotides, as RNA polymerase attaches the RNA nucleotide that is complementary to each DNA base.

 A promoter attaches to help the DNA template strand locally separate from the non-template strand, initiating transcription.
 RNA polymerase binds to the DNA to begin synthesis, synthesising mRNA in a 5' to 3' direction (antiparallel to the template strand).

-The strip of mRNA that is first formed when the DNA code has excess baggage; while it does hold the instructions for making proteins, it also carries extra unnecessary nucleotides.
+The strip of mRNA first formed when the DNA code has excess baggage; while it does hold the instructions for making proteins, it also carries extra unnecessary nucleotides.

 The unrefined mRNA is called pre-mRNA.
-Before the mRNA can leave the cells nucleus, non-coding regions called introns are spliced out in a process called pre-mRNA splicing.
+Before the mRNA can leave the nucleus of the cell, non-coding regions called introns are spliced out in a process called pre-mRNA splicing.
 The remaining exons are joined together as the final set of refined instructions, ready to move out of the nucleus via a nuclear pore.

 The now refined mRNA is called mature mRNA, and it performs the function of carrying the genetic code to the site of translation (the ribosome) where proteins will finally be synthesised!